Top 10 Things To Do In Rome

 View of Roman Forum from Palatine Hill 2

-From the lesser-known museum-mansions of Villa Farnesina and Galleria Doria Pamphilj to the must-visit Capitoline and Vatican Museums, there’s no shortage of museums to choose from in Rome.
+From the lesser-known museum mansions of Villa Farnesina and Galleria Doria Pamphilj to the must-visit Capitoline and Vatican Museums, there’s no shortage of museums to choose from in Rome.
 Though you do need to share the space with hordes of tourists in some cases, the exquisite artifacts on display are well worth the stress.
-Some museums have a particular focus, such as prized Bernini sculptures, or Raphael frescoes, so it’s worth doing some research and choosing the best mix of museums to include in your visit to Rome.
+Some museums have a particular focus, such as prized Bernini sculptures or Raphael frescoes, so it’s worth researching the best museums in Rome and choosing the best mix of museums to include in your visit.

 Pio-Clementino Museum - Vatican Museum - Rome - hercules